Serpentine High-Torque Clock Hands

 Styles vary depending on length

-Quartz Clock Hands we offer fit on any battery movement we offer.
-In essence, there are two types of battery clock hands in the world.
-One is the China standard and one is American standard.
 The China standard has round holes in both the hour and minute hands.
-American standard has an oblong hole in the minute hand and a round hole in the hour hand, thus fitting the American "I" shaft.
-All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaft quartz movements.
+However, the American standard has an oblong hole in the minute hand and a round hole in the hour hand.
+Thus fitting the American "I" shaft.
+All of the hands we carry fit "I" shaft movements.
+Therefore we sell only "I" shaft quartz movements.

 Quartz clock hand compatibility